ijayhub/ijayhub/README.md

 - 🌱 I’m currently learning ...

-How to collaborate and building my soft skill by effectively communicating with mt team
+How to collaborate and building my soft skill by effectively communicating with my team

 -👯 I’m looking to collaborate on ...